 Hospice Care for HIV/AIDS Patients

 Only a doctor can make a clinical determination of life expectancy.
-However, look for these common signs that the disease has progressed to a point where all involved would likely benefit from hospice services:
+However, look for these common signs that HIV/AIDS has progressed to a point where hospice care for HIV/AIDS patients might be appropriate:

-- Repeated ER visits for the same problem
+- Repeated emergency department visits for the same problem

 - Repeated hospitalizations, with desire for no further hospitalization

-- Low CD4 count and high viral loads, with poor compliance with antiviral therapy
+- Low CD4 count and high viral loads, with poor antiviral therapy compliance

 Request a hospice evaluation

 The patient’s personal physician may recommend HIV/AIDS palliative care or hospice when the time is right.
 But patients and partners/family members often must act as their own advocates to receive the care they need.
 You, your loved one or your physician may request an evaluation to see if HIV/AIDS palliative care or hospice is an appropriate option.
 Call 844.831.0028 to see how hospice can help.

 What can hospice do for a patient with HIV/AIDS?

 Your hospice team evaluates the patient’s status and updates the plan of care as symptoms and condition change, even on a day-to-day basis.
 The goal of hospice is to relieve physical and emotional distress so patients can retain their dignity and remain comfortable.

 Hospice offers comprehensive services for patients with HIV/AIDS: